carlosmellado/carlosmellado.github.io/_posts/2019-08-19-using-sort-function.markdown

 {% highlight swift %}

-//personsArray will contain some Person objects sorted by name ascendently let personsArray = MyAPI.getPeople().sorted(by: { $0.name < $1.name })
+//personsArray will contain some Person objects sorted by ascending name let personsArray = MyAPI.getPeople().sorted(by: { $0.name < $1.name })